 What digital users may miss is the tactile and creative satisfaction of manually focussing with a ‘proper’ lens, setting the aperture with a ring and the shutter speed on a dial, as film users were used to.

 However, the days of film are not over as many people are visiting or revisiting the medium.
 Sales of film, new film manufacturers appearing, and the rise in price of second hand film cameras support this.
-The days of carrying a couple of SLRs and half a dozen lenses in a back- breaking/neck-straining hold-all may well have passed (and will not be missed!) but the sight of someone with a lm camera at events, tourist attractions and on the streets is now more common than it was just a few years ago.
+The days of carrying a couple of SLRs and half a dozen lenses in a back- breaking/neck-straining hold-all may well have passed (and will not be missed!) but the sight of someone with a film camera at events, tourist attractions and on the streets is now more common than it was just a few years ago.

 Film does have its problems – is it fresh, is it a good batch, will I expose it correctly, is the camera light tight, will I or someone else mess up the processing, will it get lost in the post?
 Problems which digital does not have.